_ Story Structure

-In this series of entries I offer examples mostly from art and music to help us see what the structural elements in screenplays are — besides “3-act structure” — which is about the only thing that screenplay books talk about.
+clytorestes In this series of posts I offer examples mostly from art and music to help us see what the structural elements in stories are — besides “3-act structure” — which is about the only thing that screenplay books talk about.

 The posts in the series are: